-Component Description (1) TouchPad on/off button Turns the TouchPad on or off.
-(2) TouchPad light On: The TouchPad is off.
+Component Description (1) TouchPad light On: The TouchPad is off.
 Off: The TouchPad is on.
+(2) TouchPad on/off button Turns the TouchPad on or off.
 (3) TouchPad zone Moves the on-screen pointer and selects or activates items on the screen.
-NOTE: The TouchPad also supports edge-swipe gestures.
-For more information, see Edge swipes on page 33.
 (4) Left TouchPad button Functions like the left button on an external mouse.
 (5) Right TouchPad button Functions like the right button on an external mouse.